honzajavorek/honzajavorek.cz/content/2020-04-04_virtualenv-for-beginners-and-javascript-developers.md

 > **Troubleshooting:** It's bundled with Python ≥ 3.3.
 If you're getting errors like `No module named venv`, you have unsupported Python version — at the time of writing this article, the oldest Python to be used is 3.5.
 Check your Python version with `python --version`, and find or install a newer one.
 If you're quite sure you already have a newer one somewhere, try `python3` instead of `python`.
 I know, [it's complicated](https://xkcd.com/1987/).

-The first `venv` is a name of a [built-in Python module for creating virtualenvs](https://docs.python.org/3/library/venv.html).
+The first `venv` is the name of a [built-in Python module for creating virtualenvs](https://docs.python.org/3/library/venv.html).
 It's always gonna be `venv`.
-The second `venv` is a name of a directory where the virtualenv should be created.
+The second `venv` is the name of a directory where the virtualenv should be created.
 It can be anything, but it's conventional to call it `venv`, and yes, it's a bit confusing.
 In fact, you could use `python -m venv ./venv` with the same effect.

 The command won't print anything, but it creates a `./venv` subdirectory in your current working directory.
 It's gonna contain some infrastructure for the virtualenv itself (scripts, [symlinks](https://en.wikipedia.org/wiki/Symbolic_link)), and all dependencies you later install.